-For projects involving surface-nesters, the recipient site should be prepared with decoys resembling the target species (although perhaps not necessarily as artistic and detailed as the Japanese models (Figure 1c)).
+For projects involving surface-nesting species, the reception site should be prepared with decoys resembling the target species (Figure 1c).
 For surface- and burrow nesters, it is also vitally important to have a sound system (solar-powered) continuously playing species-specific calls from existing breeding colonies programmed to play at times of the 24 hour cycle appropriate for the target species.

 Figure 1a.
-Sound system speaker on Matiu/Somes Island, NZ.
+Sound system speaker on Matiu/Somes Island, New Zealand.
 The burrows with rocks on have been visited by prospecting adult Fluttering Shearwaters.
 Photo: D. Cornick.